Woman facing arson-for-hire charge in Bootheel now faces forgery relat...

 The Independent on May 16 received the first email, from someone who called themselves Melissa White, making allegations involving Huber and the liquor license conspiracy.

-The committee received submissions from “Melissa White,” using the same email address, in advance of two hearings.
+The committee received submissions from “Melissa White”, using the same email address, in advance of two hearings.
 In the first, for the July 11 hearing, she brought a Columbia competitor into her conspiracy allegations.
 The second, for the July 30 hearing, said her fiance had been assaulted while at a Columbia restaurant and died the next day.

 Umfress’ emails began causing Huber problems about six months ago, he said.
 He was contacted by the state alcohol regulators about emails purporting to withdraw license applications, Huber said, and more recently from accounting clients.